Taylor Simone Ledward: Who Is Chadwick Boseman’s Wife?

 Ledward And Boseman Got Engaged In October 2019

 Ledward and Boseman finally made their public debut in January 2019 at the Screen Actors Guild Awards.
-The two looked very happy together, and they posed for photos on the red carpet along with This Is Us star Sterling K. Brown and his wife Ryan Michelle Bathe.
-Brown and Boseman were not only friends, but colleagues — with the former playing Boseman’s uncle Prince N’Jobu in Black Panther.
+The two looked very happy together, and they posed for photos on the red carpet along with This Is Us star Sterling K. Brown and his wife, Ryan Michelle Bathe.
+Brown and Boseman were not only friends but also colleagues, with the former playing T’Challa’s uncle Prince N’Jobu in Black Panther.

-Just ten months later, the couple finally decided to tie the knot in late October 2019.
-Boseman proposed to Ledward with a large diamond ring, with pictures of the stunning jewelry available on Media Take Out.
+Just 10 months later, the couple finally decided to tie the knot in late October 2019.
+Boseman proposed to Ledward with a large diamond ring.

 “Chadwick and Simone got engaged.
 It was a long time coming and everyone is really happy,” a friend of the couple told the celebrity news outlet.